Surface Laptop 5 With 12th Gen Intel CPUs Revealed by Microsoft: Details

 Surface Laptop 5 was announced officially today at Microsoft Surface October event.
-The new become the first Surface Laptop to feature Thunderbolt 4.
-The company unveiled Surface Laptop 5 in two screen dimensions — one with a 13-5-inch display and another with a 15-inch display.
+The new laptop is the first Surface Laptop to feature Thunderbolt 4 connectivity.
+The company unveiled Surface Laptop 5 in two screen dimensions — one with a 13.5-inch display and another with a 15-inch display.
 The laptop from Microsoft offers the latest 12th Gen Intel Core processor.
 It has been co-engineered and verified as an Intel Evo device for the first time.
 Both the size variants come in two colour options.

 Surface Laptop 5 price and availability